-Hamilton Airport is operated and managed by Waikato Regional Airport Ltd. The airport supports a number of regular public transport (RPT) services and a variety of general aviation (GA) activities.
-In the past ten years over three million passengers have flown domestically and the airport has grown to be New Zealand’s second busiest by volume of aircraft movements.
+Hamilton Airport is operated and managed by Waikato Regional Airport Ltd (WRAL).
+The airport supports a number of regular public transport (RPT) services and a variety of general aviation (GA) activities.
+In the past ten years over three million passengers have flown domestically out of our port.

 Facts and figures